nsgodshall/AlphaFour/README.md

-# Repository for all code for AlhpaFour Project
+# Repository for AlphaFour Project

-AlphaFour is a senior design project for 6 seniors at UCLA.
+AlphaFour is a senior design project for Mechanical Engineering students at UCLA.
 It is a robot that can play Connect 4 against a human opponent.